Acalculous Biliary Pain

 Acalculous biliary pain is suspected in patients with biliary colic when diagnostic imaging cannot detect gallstones.
 Imaging should include ultrasonography and, where available, endoscopic ultrasonography (for small stones < 1 cm).

-Abnormal laboratory tests may reveal evidence of a biliary tract abnormality (eg, elevated alkaline phosphatase, bilirubin, ALT, or AST) or a pancreatic abnormality (eg, elevated lipase) during an episode of acute pain.
-Cholescintigraphy with cholecystokinin infusion measures gallbladder emptying (ejection fraction); potentially interfering drugs such as Ca channel blockers, opioids, and anticholinergics should not be used.
+Abnormal laboratory tests may reveal evidence of a biliary tract abnormality (eg, elevated alkaline phosphatase, bilirubin, alanine aminotransferase, or aspartate aminotransferase) or a pancreatic abnormality (eg, elevated lipase) during an episode of acute pain.
+Cholescintigraphy with cholecystokinin infusion measures gallbladder emptying (ejection fraction); potentially interfering drugs such as calcium channel blockers, opioids, and anticholinergics should not be used.
 ERCP with biliary manometry detects sphincter of Oddi dysfunction.

 Laparoscopic cholecystectomy improves outcomes for patients with microscopic stones and possibly abnormal gallbladder motility.
-The role of laparoscopic cholecystectomy or endoscopic sphincterotomy remains problematic.
+Otherwise, the role of laparoscopic cholecystectomy or endoscopic sphincterotomy remains unclear.
 Drug therapies have no proven benefit.